gautriv/gitfortechnicalwriters/pages/mydoc/firstcommand.md

 ---
-title: First Git command
+title: Set up a Git repository - A guide to set up your git repository
-keywords: [git init repository, git commands, how to initialize a git repository, git repository github,git repository tutorial, select a branch]
+keywords: [how to set up a git repository locally, how to set up a remote git repository, how to set up a bare git repository, how to set up a shared git repository, how to set up a private git repository, how to set up a git repository, how to set up a git repository on windows, setting up a git repository, github create repository command line, git clone, git remote add, git init, git create repository from terminal, github repository, github repository example, gh repo create]
 sidebar: sidebar
 permalink: firstgitcommand.html
 folder: mydoc
 summary: "On this page you will learn how to initialize a git repository, select an initial branch, and perform some troubleshooting, if needed."
 ---

-Now that you have installed Git, you might be wondering what's next!
+### What is a Git repository?

-At the beginning of this course, I promised to start from scratch.
+A repository (or "repo") is a collection of files and directories that are tracked by Git.
+It's time to set up a Git repository.
+There are two methods for setting up a Git repository, which we will discuss in detail.

 ### Prerequisites
 1. A text editor.
 Going by the trend, I'll be using [Visual Studio Code](https://code.visualstudio.com/download).
 However, this does not mean that you have to use Visual Studio Code.
 You can use the code editor of your choice.

-### Procedures
+### Method 1
 1. Create a folder at your preferred location.
     {% include note.html content=" For example purposes, I created a folder (GitCommand) on Desktop." %}
 2. Open the folder GitCommand on Visual Studio Code.